mhansen22/startup/notes.md

 - Caddy, the web service used, has built-in ACME support
 - Tutorial provides steps for configuring Caddy to handle HTTPS requests and obtain certificates

+## GitHub Notes - 1/30/24:

+### Hypertext Markup Language

+HTML Foundation:
+- HTML provides the foundational structure for web applications.
+- Originally designed for web documents, it now supports single-page and multi-page applications.

+Basic HTML Structure:
+- HTML documents consist of elements enclosed in tags.
+- Tags provide structure, and elements can be nested within each other.

+Attributes:
+- Elements can have attributes that provide specific details.
+- Common attributes include id and class, written inside the element tag.

+Hyperlinks:
+- Hyperlinks are represented using the anchor (a) element with an href attribute.
+- They enable navigation between pages.

+Deployment:
+- Use the deployFiles.sh script to deploy to a production environment.
+- The script's functions: deleting previous deployments, copying files, and configuring Caddy.

+Common HTML Elements:
+- HTML elements, such as headings, paragraphs, lists, links, and images.

+Comments and Special Characters:
+- Comments are <!-- and --> in HTML files.
+- Entity syntax to escape reserved characters in content.

+Rendering HTML:
+- Save HTML files locally and open them in a browser for rendering.